Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 2. Watering: The #1 Killer of Rubber Plants

-“Rubber plants hate wet feet.”
+The golden rule“Rubber plants hate wet feet.”

 Season Typical Frequency Notes